My Child is Graduating College, or Turning 26

 Under the University of Northern Iowa’s group insurance plan if your child is over age 26, unmarried, and a full-time student at a college or university you are eligible to keep your adult child on your health, dental, and/or vision coverage.
-You will be required to complete an annual student status verification form and tax dependent status form.
-If your child does not currently qualify as your tax dependent per the IRS, you will be taxed on the fair market value of dependent coverage.
-This excess value will be included in your gross income.
+You will be required to complete an annual student status verification and tax dependent status through Benefits Self-Service.

 Dependents with Disabilities

 Coverage is available for an over age 26, unmarried, disabled dependent.
 The disability must have existed before the dependent child turned 26 or while the child was a full-time student.
 Wellmark considers a dependent disabled when they meet the following criteria:

 - The child is claimed as a dependent on the employee's, plan member's, subscribers, policyholder's, or retiree's tax return; and

 - Enrolled in and receiving Medicare benefits due to the disability; or

 - Enrolled in and receiving Social Security benefits due to disability.

 To make a change due to a life event, please use the Benefits Self-Service system.